KaviyaGopi/PYTHON/README.md

 OUTPUT: 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'
 ```

-in this case begin index is out of range, however python never raise any error because it will consider default value for begin index
+In this case begin index is out of range, however python never raise any error because it will consider default value for begin index

 which is "0"